The Bath Children’s Novel Award is an annual international prize for emerging novelists writing for children and young adults.

 Junior Judges’ comments: Hai is an enchanting and cute Japanese retelling of Cinderella set in 1900.
 Orphan Hai wears special owlish goggles, has a mean step-family and works all hours fixing trains.
 One day he loses his glasses and is rescued by the empress’s ocean-explorer son who is under pressure to choose a bride despite being gay.
 Can there be a happy-ever-after for either Hai or his prince?

 Junior Judges’ comments: Loops is chilling, vivid and full of hooks which keep you guessing to the last page.
 Lenora escapes from The Home where girls are given pills to block their memories.
 The further away she gets the more her memories return and she pieces together fragments about her boyfriend, family and rebellious friendships to get to the truth about why she was in The Home.

-THE WEIGHT OF OUR UNIVERSE / young adult novel-in-verse / contemporary
+BLOOD MOON / young adult novel-in-verse / contemporary